arachnidlabs/arachnidlabs.github.com/source/reload-pro/fan-kit.markdown

 The kit includes a populated PCB with dual smart fan controllers, and all parts and mounting hardware required to set it up on your Re:load Pro.
-Fan speed is automatically managed to minimimse fan noise and wasted power through a thermocouple that detects heatsink temperature and adjusts fan speed accordingly.
+Fan speed is automatically managed to minimise fan noise and wasted power through a thermocouple that detects heatsink temperature and adjusts fan speed accordingly.
 The fan controller can also detect and restart stalled fans.